Welsh boxer Joe Cordina turns professional and signs with Matchroom

 "I want people to be talking about me and raving about my performances because in three years' time, I want to be fighting for a world title."

-Cordina is hopeful he can emulate current Welsh world champions Lee Selby and Nathan Cleverly and has identified winning a global title in his home city of Cardiff.
+Cordina is hopeful he can emulate current Welsh world champions Lee Selby and Nathan Cleverly and has targeted winning a global title in his home city of Cardiff.

 "People in Wales have been asking when I'm going to turn pro for a while now as they want to follow my progression," he said.